 By Ed Zimmerman

-Ed Zimmerman is a pizza industry veteran and President of Pizza.com, the number No. 1 web portal that connects consumers to pizzerias.
-His almost four decades of foodservice experience includes food manufacturing and distribution leadership, food industry technology, marketing services and restaurant and grocery operations management.
+Ed Zimmerman is a pizza industry veteran and president of Pizza.com, a website that connects national pizzerias to consumers.
+His almost four decades of foodservice experience includes food manufacturing and distribution leadership, food industry marketing services and restaurant and grocery operations management for large brands like Bellissimo Foods.